When will I start showing? It’s one of the first things many moms-to-be wonder after learning they are pregnant.

 Having a retroverted uterus, meaning your uterus is tilted towards the back, may cause you to show later.
 An anteverted uterus is tilted forward and thus may lead to showing earlier on.

-Factor 7: Gas, bloating & constipation.
+Gas, bloating & constipation.

 Have you been feeling extra bloated, gassy, or constipated?
 These symptoms may expand your belly earlier than expected, which can sometimes be confused with an emerging baby bump.